 Provident Funds are established to provide for the retirement benefits of the employees.
-The Scheme of funds envisages annual contributions from both the employer and the employee and the accumulation of interest on the balances.
+The Scheme of funds envisages annual contributions fromboth the employer and the employee and the accumulation of interest on the balances.
 The funds are of three types Viz.

-- I. Statutory Provident Fund set up or established and administered by the Government. - II.
-Recognised Provident Fund set up by others but recognised by the Commissioner of Income Tax - III.
-Unrecognised Provident Fund set up by others but not recognised by the Commissioner of Income Tax due to non-compliance with the guidelines laid down for recognition.
+- I. Statutory Provident Fund set up or established and administered by the Government. - II.Recognized Provident Fund set up by others but recognized by the Commissioner of Income Tax - III.
+Unrecognized Provident Fund set up by others but not recognized by the Commissioner of Income Tax due to non- compliance with the guidelines laid down for recognition.

-The above position is summarised in the following table:
+The above position is summarized in the following table:

-under Differe nt Provident Fund Type of Fund Employer's Interest on Payment on Statutory Exempt Exempt Exempt Recognised Exempt upto 12% of Basic Salary(Excess taxable) Exempt subject to rules Unrecognised Exempt Exempt Employers' Contribution & interest taxable -S
+Under Different Provident Fund Type of Fund Employer's Interest on Payment on Statutory Exempt Exempt Exempt Exempt up to 12% of Basic Salary(Excess taxable) 9.5% p.a.
+Exempt subject to rules Unrecognized Exempt Employers' Contribution & interest taxable -S